Regional Chain-Duchess, known for chili dogs around the Fairfield area.

 A famous landmark near Yale is Louis Lunch.
 Its at 261-263 Crown St, New Haven, CT 06511.
 Phone: 203-562-5507.
 They only have beef hamburgers which they serve on toast.
 They don’t have ketchup, mustard or mayo.
 A “works” burger has onion, tomato and a dab of cheese spread.
 It may sound weird, but it was amazing.
 I had two of them.

-Pizza-brick oven style, said by some to be better than NY.
+Pizza-brick oven style, said by many to be better than NY.
 Serveral local “rivalrys”

 Frank Pepes-157 Wooster Street, New Haven, CT 203-865-5762 plus other locations or

 Modern Apizza-874 State St, New Haven, CT (203) 776-5306 Best deal the Italian Bomb (Sausage, Bacon, Pepperoni, Mushroom, Onion, Pepper & Garlic) or

 Sallys Apizza -Founded: 1938 237 Wooster Street, New Haven CT 06511-much smaller than the others and more limited hours

 Archie Moore’s-188½ Willow Street, New Haven, CT – (203) 773-9870-Now a mini chain.
 Wings and “Bottlecap Sliders” with Jalapeno.
 The first one since 1898